dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

       "bamstatsWorkflow.mem_gb": "4"
     }

 .. tip::  The Dockstore CLI can handle inputs with HTTPS, FTP, GS, and S3 URLs, but that's beyond the scope of this tutorial.
-For now, we are sticking with files that come are on your local disk.
+For now, we are sticking with files that are on your local disk.

 You can see in the above I give the relative path to the input under ``bam_input`` and the memory in GB that I want to use for the task.